 7. Honor the child’s relationships.
 One of the biggest challenges of being a stepmother is the sure knowledge that you are building a relationship with children who were not born to you.
 This becomes especially potent and poignant once you develop a closer relationship to your stepchildren — it can be genuinely painful to even acknowledge that they’re not always “yours.”
 Early on, I told my stepdaughters, “I want to give you what you want to have.”
 I encouraged their relationship with their mother.

 8. Hold hands with your partner.
 My husband and I faced challenges during the first five years of marriage that I thought would break us, including illnesses, tragic deaths in the family, extreme job stress and the births of two grandchildren to one of our daughters.
 (The first child was born during our first year of marriage, while my stepdaughter was in high school.)
 The wisest thing Bruno and I have done is to place our relationship, and our marriage, at the center of our family’s life.
 Of course, as parents we often put our children’s needs first, but our marriage remains central to the entire family.
 Our kids know that we are together and that we make all major decisions as a team.
 We keep our disagreements and conflict regarding our children off-stage.

 9. Refer to all of your children as “our children.”
 It’s important for all of your kids to be all of your kids.
 For me, blending our family has taken years.
 We’ve faced challenges and triumphs together.
 Sometimes, our daughters will cut through the logjam of introducing us as “This is my father and stepmother,” and will simply say, “These are my parents.”

 That’s the only Mother’s Day bouquet I need.

-This story was originally published in May 2017.
+This story was originally published on TODAY in May 2017.